 - Related Entries

 A person who is a morally responsible agent is not merely a person who is able to do moral right or wrong.
 Beyond this, she is accountable for her morally significant conduct.
 Hence, she is, when fitting, an apt target of moral praise or blame, as well as reward or punishment.
-Free will is understood as a necessary condition of moral responsibility since it would seem unreasonable to say of a person that she deserves blame and punishment for her conduct if it turned out that she was not at any point in time in control of it.
+And typically, free will is understood as a necessary condition of moral responsibility since it would seem unreasonable to say of a person that she deserves blame and punishment for her conduct if it turned out that she was not at any point in time in control of it.
 (Similar things can be said about praise and reward.)
 It is primarily, though not exclusively, because of the intimate connection between free will and moral responsibility that the free will problem is seen as an important one.

 If we are to understand compatibilism as a solution to the free will problem, it would be useful to have some sense of the problem itself.
 Unfortunately, just as there is no single notion of free will that unifies all of the work philosophers have devoted to it, there is no single specification of the free will problem.
 In fact, it might be more helpful to think in terms of a range of problems.
-Regardless, any formulation of the problem can be understood as arising from a troubling sort of entanglement of our concepts, an entanglement that seems to lead to contradictions, and thus that cries out for a sort of disentangling.
+Regardless, any formulation of the problem can be understood as arising from a troubling entanglement of our concepts, an entanglement that seems to lead to contradictions, and thus that cries out for disentangling.
 In this regard, the free will problem is a classic philosophical problem; we are, it seems, committed in our thought and talk to a set of concepts which, under scrutiny, appear to comprise a mutually inconsistent set.
 Formally, to settle the problem—to disentangle the set—we must either reject some concepts, or instead, we must demonstrate that the set is indeed consistent despite its appearance to the contrary.
-Just to illustrate, consider this set of propositions as an historically very well known means of formulating the free will problem.
+Just to illustrate, consider this set of propositions as an historically very well known (but by no means uncontroversial) way of formulating the free will problem.
 Call it the Classical Formulation:

 - Actions are events.